OpenBattery/OpenBattery/README.md

 **Azure Web App**

 We want to create a User interface design Webpage with the relational database created on Azure.
 To do that we can use the function of *"Web App"* in the Azure cloud.

+**Cost Estimation**

+To estimate the cost of our Azure project, we used the <a href="https://azure.microsoft.com/it-it/pricing/calculator/">text of the link</Azure Price Calculator>